-How Does the Sponge Work?
+How Does It Work?

-- It acts as a barrier between the sperm and the cervix.
+3. It acts as a barrier between the sperm and the cervix.

 Where Can I Get the Sponge?

-Does the Sponge Protect Against Sexually Transmitted Diseases?
+Does It Protect Against Sexually Transmitted Diseases?